1031 Exchange in New York

 Start your New York 1031 exchange

 30-minute consultation.
-I'll walk through your specific property, identify any New York-specific issues, and quote the exchange fee.
+I'll walk through your specific property, identify any New York-specific issues, and map out your exact 45/180-day timeline and next steps.